 Wear a dust mask or respirator to avoid breathing anything nasty.
-Wear goggles too.
 It is not a bad idea to also protect your head and hair from dust particles.
 Upon completion of the work remove your clothes and take a shower.
-When working with some household cleaning liquids, wearing a respirator is a good idea, especially in confined spaces such as bathrooms and closets.
+When working with nasty smelling household cleaning liquids, paints, or other chemicals, wearing the proper respirator is important, especially in confined spaces such as bathrooms and closets.
+Open the windows.
+Run some fans.

 Wear work shoes.
 I realize that most of you do not own a pair of high back steel toe Red Wing work shoes like I do, but your feet can get injured when working.
 Going up and down a ladder is painful after a while for someone who does not work like this regularly.
 Protect your feet when working around the house.